In District Professional Development

 Topics/ areas of improvement Include: This is the BEST Day Ever, Play Based Writing, Reading, Science, Classroom Management

-Debbie Poffinbarger is a visionary leader who is focused on the instructional design and sustainability of student-centered teaching and learning.
-Debbie has continued her work with curriculum and intensified district’s efforts to prepare students for the 21st century.
+Dr. Poffinbarger is a visionary leader who is focused on the instructional design and sustainability of student-centered teaching and learning.
+Debbie's focus is on curriculum, intensifying the district’s efforts to prepare students for the 21st century.
 Earlier roles have found Debbie as a Superintendent, Assistant Superintendent for Curriculum and Instruction, District Curriculum Director, building administrator PreK-12, and a teacher at 5 different grade levels.
-She has served as a consultant with a focus on best practices, emphasizing delivery of instruction as well as the need for building relationships.
+She has served as a consultant with a focus on best practices, emphasizing the delivery of instruction as well as the need for building relationships.
 She has served on the executive board of ILASCD and holds the current role of Director of Media.
-Debbie has studied at EIU and is currently completing her Ph.D. from Indiana State University.
-Her life’s work is focused on democratizing instruction for all.
+Debbie has studied at EIU and received her Ph.D. at Indiana State University with a focus in writing instruction.

-Topics/ areas of improvement Include: Learn Like a PIRATE - Creating Classrooms that Empower Students to Collaborate/Lead/Succeed, Increasing & Improving Student Collaboration in the Classroom, Ditching Grades to Increase Feedback and Imporve Work Quality, Empowering Students to Take on More Ownership & Resonsibility in the Classroom, Transforming Passive Learning into Active Learning, Rethinking the Way We Teach - Improving Instruction/Student Learning/Teachnology Usage, Implementing & Improving Genius Hour/Passion Time - Personalizing Learning While Practicing Vital Academic Skills, Blended Learning/Student ePortfolios & Classroom Websites - Using your Classroom Website as a Hub for Learning & Sharing, Social Emotional Learning in Our 5th Grade Classrrom - Embedding SEL Lessons into Your Everyday Practice, Developing Units through Backwards Planning with 21st Century Skills in Mind - Maximizing Instructional Time & Minimizing Boredom, Mastering the Danielson Evaluation - Creaing a Portfolio of Evidence to Show just how Distinguished You really are, Teaching Students Metacognition/Reflections/Self-Assessment/Goal-Setting & Progress Monitoring Skills to Increase Student Ownership of Their Learning
+Topics/ areas of improvement Include: Learn Like a PIRATE - Creating Classrooms that Empower Students to Collaborate/Lead/Succeed, Increasing & Improving Student Collaboration in the Classroom, Ditching Grades to Increase Feedback and Improve Work Quality, Empowering Students to Take on More Ownership & Responsibility in the Classroom, Transforming Passive Learning into Active Learning, Rethinking the Way We Teach - Improving Instruction/Student Learning/Technology Usage, Implementing & Improving Genius Hour/Passion Time - Personalizing Learning While Practicing Vital Academic Skills, Blended Learning/Student ePortfolios & Classroom Websites - Using your Classroom Website as a Hub for Learning & Sharing, Social Emotional Learning in Our 5th Grade Classroom - Embedding SEL Lessons into Your Everyday Practice, Developing Units through Backwards Planning with 21st Century Skills in Mind - Maximizing Instructional Time & Minimizing Boredom, Mastering the Danielson Evaluation - Creating a Portfolio of Evidence to Show just how Distinguished You really are, Teaching Students Metacognition/Reflections/Self-Assessment/Goal-Setting & Progress Monitoring Skills to Increase Student Ownership of Their Learning

 Carla Tantillo Phillibert

-Carla Tantillo Philibert, the founder of Mindful Practices and a former classroom teacher, understands the stresses that come with teaching, will guide you through a variety of interactive activities to help you identify your own wellbeing needs and implement helpful practices in your daily life.
+Carla Tantillo Philibert, the founder of Mindful Practices and a former classroom teacher, understands the stresses that come with teaching and will guide you through a variety of interactive activities to help you identify your own well-being needs and implement helpful practices in your daily life.

-Topics/ areas of improvement Include: Mindfulness, Yoga in the Classroom, class Catalyst (Classroom Check-In Tool), Teacher/Administrator/Student Wellness, Self-Regualtion and Interpersonal Skills, SEL in Class Coaching and Modeling
+Topics/ areas of improvement Include: Mindfulness, Yoga in the Classroom, class Catalyst (Classroom Check-In Tool), Teacher/Administrator/Student Wellness, Self-Regulation and Interpersonal Skills, SEL in Class Coaching and Modeling

-Topics/ areas of improvement Include: SEL, Culturally Responsive Practices, Design Thinking for Schools, Implementing 21st Century Learning Standards, Creaing Climate and Culture, Implementing Math Shifts, Planning for MTSS
+Topic areas of improvement Include: SEL, Culturally Responsive Practices, Design Thinking for Schools, Implementing 21st Century Learning Standards, Creating Climate and Culture, Implementing Math Shifts, Planning for MTSS

 Jennie Winters is an enthusiastic and engaging national presenter who is known for her creativity and practical ideas for meeting the diverse needs of all students in mathematics.
 She is a passionate advocate for using guided math groups to differentiate instruction in order to provide the most appropriate instruction for each student, from those who struggle with mathematics to those who are gifted.
 In addition, she is the author of GUIDED MATH: Practical Strategies to Differentiate Your Math Instruction Using Small Groups, Math Learning Centers and Whole Group Instruction (Grades 3-6).